Defence of doctoral thesis

 The public defence of a thesis is to take place during the semester.

 The supervisor is responsible for requesting a date for the public defence of a doctoral thesis at least six weeks in advance as well as booking a room for the thesis defence.
-Contact the faculty office to book a date for the public defence.
+Contact the faculty coordinator to book a date for the public defence.

-External reviewer, the chair and examining committee
+Submit proposal for external reviewer, chair and examining committee

 The external reviewer, the chair and examining committee are appointed by the dean after a proposal from the department.
 The proposal should be submitted to the faculty office no later than five weeks before the day of the thesis defence.